25prabhu10/notes/docs/Languages/CSS/CSS.md

    }
    ```

 4. **ID Selector**: Selecting an element using its ID assigned to its id attribute.
-As all ids inside a HTML are unique, there should not be duplicate ID selectors.
+As all ids inside a HTML are unique, there should not be duplicate ID selectors

    ```css
    #ok {